tenstorrent/tt-metal/CONTRIBUTING.md

 ## Tests in tt-metal

-Ensure you're in a developer environment with necessary environment variables set as documentating in the [developing section](#developing-tt-metal).
+Ensure you're in a developer Python environment with necessary environment variables set as documentating in the [developing section](#developing-tt-metal).

 This includes the environment variables, Python dev environment etc.

-### Adding Post Commit Tests

-Make sure to add post-commit tests in the at the lowest two levels of the tests directory to make sure tests are executed on the workflows.

-New shell scripts added above the lowest two levels may not be executed on the post-commit workflows!
+All developers are responsible for ensuring that post-commit regressions pass upon any submission to the project.
+We will cover how to run these regressions both locally and on CI.

-### Running pre/post-commit regressions
+### Running post-commit regressions

-You must run regressions before you commit something.
+You must run post-commit regressions before you commit something.

 These regressions will also run after every pushed commit to the GitHub repo.